21 Things to Do in Roatan, Honduras (From a Local)

 If you find yourself in need of a short break from island life, why not hop on the Galaxy Wave Ferry from Roatan to La Ceiba and enjoy some beautiful jungle views at the Omega Tours Eco Lodge?

-The Pico Bonito Eco Lodge is easily one of the best places to visit in Honduras.
-A 5-star resort located in between two of Honduras’ most beautiful national parks: Pico Bonito and Nombre de Dios, Omega Tours was founded and built by a German couple who still operates the property today.
+A 5-star resort located in between two of Honduras’ most beautiful national parks: Pico Bonito and Nombre de Dios, Omega Tours was founded and built by a German couple who still operate the property today.

-At their restaurant, La Jungla, you can find delicious Honduran staples as well as hearty and authentic German cuisine!
+At their restaurant, La Jungla, you can find delicious Honduran staples, hearty and authentic German cuisine, and cocktails made from fresh fruit growing on the property.

 If you have the time, you could even hop on a bus to Copan Ruinas on the border of Guatemala to explore ancient Mayan Ruins, visit a Macaw and tropical bird sanctuary, and try some of the best chocolate in Central America.